Title: Lady of the Sea

 He was probably going to answer something very clever to that, but Éomer never got the chance.
 As it happened, a small but shapely and surprisingly strong leg swept about his feet, effectively tackling him on the soft, unstable surface of the sand.
 He lost his footing and fell back, but not before grabbing her with him, and she fell right on the top of him.
 That knocked out his breath for various reasons actually, and through his now wet shirt and her gown he could feel her body radiating with warmth.
 He felt desire stirring inside himself and he knew he'd embarrass himself very soon, unless he push her away.
 But he found he couldn't do that.
 All he managed was to stare up at her in bewilderment and – he had to admit it – admiration.
 One did not often encounter women like her.

 "On one condition", he breathed, fighting back the desire to grab those hips and press her closer to his body.
-What a sight it would have been, the two of them rolling around in the shore!
-Yet if he understood anything at all about women, the glint in her eyes suggested she knew exactly what effect she was having on him.
+What a sight it would have been, the two of them rolling around on the shore!
+Yet if he understood anything at all about women, the glint in her eyes suggested she knew exactly what effect she was having on him, but didn't rue it.

 "And what is that?" she asked softly, leaning down just a little bit.
 He could feel her breath now, brushing against his face.